clipos/products_clipos/doc/kernel.rst

 .. ---

-Although CLIP OS stores kernel modules in an initramfs located in a signed EFI binary (together with the kernel itself and its command line), we still enable and enforce module signing as an additional layer of security:
+Although CLIP OS stores kernel modules in a read-only rootfs whose integrity is guaranteed by dm-verity, we still enable and enforce module signing as an additional layer of security:

  .. describe:: CONFIG_MODULE_SIG=y
                CONFIG_MODULE_SIG_FORCE=y